All Girls Welcome

-A: Session grades reflect the grade your girls is going into.
+A: Session grades reflect the grade your girls are going into the fall.

-Q: My girls wants to make sure she and her friend(s) are together.
+Q: My girls want to make sure she and her friend(s) are together.
 How do I do that?

 They can include more than one person as their ‘buddy’ but we can’t always guarantee more than one pair to be placed together.